 UWA's two campuses meld heritage architecture and state-of-the-art teaching and research facilities within two distinctive campus environments.

-Studying at Crawley campus is a ‘whole-of-campus’ experience.
-On the Swan River, just minutes from the city of Perth, Crawley is one of Australia’s most picturesque campuses.
+On the Swan River, just minutes from the city of Perth, studying at the main UWA campus provides one of Australia’s most picturesque university grounds.

-You are surrounded by leafy grounds with open courtyards and garden spaces which makes studying, catching up with friends or just relaxing outdoors both tranquil and enjoyable.
+The leafy campus boasts open courtyards and plentiful garden spaces which make studying, catching up with friends or just relaxing outdoors both tranquil and enjoyable.

-With more than 22,000 students and 3500 staff, as well as cafés, libraries, sporting facilities, galleries and shops, the Crawley Campus is more like a small town than a school.
+With more than 22,000 students and 3500 staff, as well as cafés, libraries, sporting facilities, galleries and shops, the Perth campus is more like a small town than a school.

 The distinctive mix of heritage architecture and contemporary buildings contain state-of-the-art teaching and research facilities, lecture and performance theatres, tutorial spaces, studios and laboratories.
-This combination created the perfect learning environment.
+This combination creates the perfect learning environment.

 City and coast